ARM-software/arm-trusted-firmware/docs/user-guide.md

 #### Configuring AEMv8 Base FVP GIC for legacy VE memory map

-The following parameters configure the AEMv8 Base FVP to use GICv2 with the legacy VE memory map:
+The following parameters configure the AEMv8 Base FVP to use GICv2 with the legacy VE memory map.
+They must added to the parameters described in the "Running on the AEMv8 Base FVP" section above:

-NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

-    <path-to>/FVP_Base_AEMv8A-AEMv8A                    \
     -C cluster0.gic.GICD-offset=0x1000                  \
     -C cluster0.gic.GICC-offset=0x2000                  \
     -C cluster0.gic.GICH-offset=0x4000                  \